h3rald/h3/docs/md/tutorial.md

 ### Next steps

 Made it this far?
 Good.
 Wanna know more?
 Have a look at the code of the [todo list example](https://github.com/h3rald/h3/tree/master/docs/example) and try it out [here](https://h3.js.org/example/index.html).

+Once you feel more comfortable and you are ready to dive into a more complex application, featuring different routes, route components, forms, confirmation messages, plenty of third-party components etc., have a look at [LitePad](https://github.com/h3rald/litepad).
+You can see it in action here: [litepad.h3rald.com](https://litepad.h3rald.com/).

+Note: the LitePad online demo will store all its data in localStorage.